enricopolanski/functional-programming/README.md

 import * as B from 'fp-ts/boolean'
 import { pipe } from 'fp-ts/function'
 import * as N from 'fp-ts/number'
-import * as O from 'fp-ts/Ord'
+import { contramap } from 'fp-ts/Ord'
 import * as RA from 'fp-ts/ReadonlyArray'
-import * as Se from 'fp-ts/Semigroup'
+import { max, min, Semigroup, struct } from 'fp-ts/Semigroup'

 interface Customer {
   readonly name: string